-Recall that there is a simple computable bijection that maps a string x to a string y if and only if the total complexity of each of those strings conditional to the other one is negligible (Problem 31 on p.
-50).
+Recall that there is a simple computable bijection that maps a string x to a string y if and only if the total complexity of each of those strings conditional to the other one is negligible (see Problem 31 on p.
+36).

-By very similar arguments as those used to prove Theorem 254 we can show that k_n (and also m_n) for different n are closely related:
+By very similar arguments as those used to prove Theorem 254, we can show that k_n (and also m_n from Theorem 15 (p.
+25)) for different n are closely related:

-355 Prove that for all n' < n the string $k{n'}$ (i.e. the binary expansion of the number $k{n'}$ is equivalent to the length n' prefix of the string k_n .
-(Two strings x, y are called equivalent if both conditional complexities C(x|y), C(y|x)are $O(\log n)$).
+355 Prove that for all n' < n the string $k{n'}$ (i.e., the binary expansion of the number $k{n'}$) is equivalent to the length n' prefix of the string k_n .
+(Two strings x, y are called equivalent if both conditional complexities C(x|y), C(y|x) are $O(\log n)$).
 Show that strings m_n have a similar property.

-[Hint [201]: For k_n we have to show that given any number T larger than B(n-s) we are able to find all strings of complexity at most n except less than 2^s such strings, and the other way around.
-Given such a T start an enumeration of strings of complexity at most nand output them in portions of size 2^s .
+(Hint: (See[203].)
+For k_n we have to show that given any number T larger than B(n-s) we are able to find all strings of complexity at most n except fewer than 2^s such strings, and the other way around.
+Given such a T, start an enumeration of strings of complexity at most n and output them in portions of size 2^s .
 After T steps all the complete portions will appear.
 Indeed, the number of steps needed to output all complete portions can be computed from the number of complete portions which has at most n-s bits.
-The number of remaining strings is less than 2^s .
-The opposite direction: given a list of strings of complexity at most n except less than 2^s such strings, we again start an enumeration of strings of complexity at most n and wait until all the given strings appear in that enumeration.
-Let T denote the number of step when it happens.
+The number of remaining strings is fewer than 2^s .
+In the opposite direction, given a list of strings of complexity at most n except fewer than 2^s such strings, we again start an enumeration of strings of complexity at most n and wait until all the given strings appear in that enumeration.
+Let T denote the number of steps when it happens.
 Then any number t > T has complexity at least n-s.
-Indeed, if C(t) < n-s then consider 2^s first strings outside the list.
+Indeed, if C(t) < n-s, then consider 2^s first strings outside the list.
 Each of them has complexity at most n, a contradiction.
-For m_n the arguments are entirely similar.]
+For m_n the arguments are entirely similar.)

 The next result generalizes the statement of Problem 39 on p.
-53: if a string x has many descriptions of size k, it has shorter descriptions.
+40: If a string x has many descriptions of size k, it has shorter descriptions.
 Now we speak about (i j)-descriptions of x, i.e., finite sets containing x that have complexity at most i and cardinality at most 2^{j} .

-THEOREM 255.
+Theorem 255.
 Assume that a string x has at least 2^k sets as (ij)-descriptions.
 Then x has some (i(j-k))-description and even some ((i-k)j)-description.

-In this statement we omit (as usual) logarithmic error terms (the parameters should be increased by $O(\log(i + j + k)))$.
-The word "even" reminds us about Theorem 252 that allows us to convert (i-k)j descriptions to i(j-k) descriptions.
+In this statement we omit (as usual) the logarithmic error terms (the parameters should be increased by $O(\log(i+j+k))$).
+The word "even" reminds us about Theorem 252 that allows us to convert (i-k)j-descriptions to i(j-k)-descriptions.

 PROOF.
 The first (simpler) statement is an easy consequence of the arguments used in the proof of Theorem 254.
-Let us enumerate all sets A of complexity at most i and size at most 2^{j} and see which strings belong to 2^{k} or more sets (are covered with multiplicity at least 2^{k}).
-We have at most $2^{i+j}/2^{k}$ such elements, i.e., 2^{i+j-k} , and these elements can be enumerated in at most 2^{i} groups (each new set A may create one new group).
+Let us enumerate all sets A of complexity at most i and size at most 2^j and see which strings belong to 2^k or more sets (are covered with multiplicity at least 2^k).
+We have at most $2^{i+j}/2^k$ such elements, i.e., 2^{i+j-k} , and these elements can be enumerated in at most 2^i groups (each new set A may create one new group).
 So it remains to recall statement (c) of Theorem 254.